johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-00.md

 OPTION-CODE:
     2 octets / 16 bits (defined in {{!RFC6891}}) contains the value TBD
-    for No-Transport.
+    for No-OTS.

 OPTION-LENGTH:
     2 octets / 16 bits (defined in {{!RFC6891}}) contains
     the length of the payload in octets.
-For the No-Transport option, this value MUST be 0 as there is no payload.
+For the No-OTS option, this value MUST be 0 as there is no payload.

-When an authoritative server receives a query containing the EDNS(0) No-Transport option, it SHOULD NOT include any OTS Hints in the response, regardless of whether it would normally do so based on the conditions described in Section 3.1.
+When an authoritative server receives a query containing the EDNS(0) No-OTS option, it SHOULD NOT include any OTS Hints in the response, regardless of whether it would normally do so based on the conditions described in Section 3.1.